 Counseling and Health Promotion-The Center for Counseling and Health Promotion (CCHP) offers programs and services that enhance student learning by promoting personal development and well-being.
-The center occupies the house located at 628 21st Avenue.

 Christensen Center (1967)-The College center, with the Admissions Office, student lounge and recreational areas, the Strommen Center for Meaningful Work, the Commons dining facility and Einstein Bros.
 Bagels, two art galleries, copy center, and offices for student government and student publications.